Josh McCown: Coaching career

-Early career
+High school

 McCown previously spent time as a volunteer quarterbacks coach for the Marvin Ridge High School Mavericks of Waxhaw, North Carolina.
 The team's head coach said "He just walked into my office one day and asked if he could help out."
 In 2010, prior to signing with the Colonials, McCown began helping the Mavericks during the offseason.
 After the 2010 UFL season ended, McCown spent another offseason volunteering with the Mavericks.
 He then left the school upon being signed by the 49ers in August 2011 but returned once the 49ers released him in September 2011.
 Several days after Marvin Ridge lost its playoff game in November 2011, McCown was signed by the Bears.
 McCown was released by the Bears in August 2012 and immediately upon arriving home at the airport, McCown went straight to a Marvin Ridge game and joined the team while the game was in progress.
 Similarly, days after Marvin Ridge lost its playoff game in November 2012, McCown was again signed by the Bears.
 McCown also spent time as the scout team quarterback while at Marvin Ridge, with one player saying "I don't think anybody in the country had a better scout-team quarterback."
 McCown also cooked pancakes for the Fellowship of Christian Athletes breakfasts on Fridays and spent time teaching physical education classes at Marvin Ridge.